Emperorolivia/LITA_CAPSTONE_PROJECT/README.md

 -Filters

 ### Data Source
-This data (LITA Capstone Dataset) was gotten from LITA_Incubator LMS on CANVAS, and was
+This data (LITA Capstone Dataset) was gotten from LITA_Incubator LMS on CANVAS, and